 Given below is a detailed comparison of tower and pedestal fan models;

 What’s the first thing you look for in a fan?
 It is the ability to blow air, right?
 When it comes to airflow, pedestal fans easily take the win.
 Propeller-powered fans, in general, can easily get you much more airflow than you expect.
 Due to their large blades and body size, pedestal fans can blow off a whole lot of air as compared to tower fans.
 The bigger the blades are, the more area a fan would be able to blow air onto.
 These fans are relatively more powerful and boast a higher CFM.

 Tower fans, although use a similar mechanism as pedestal fans, their blades that are smaller.
 This means that they’re not capable of producing as much airflow as pedestal fans.
 As a matter of fact, a tower fan usually has only half of CFM as a pedestal fan.
 These fans do not come packed with a lot of power.
 The most they can do is blow air on a person or two at once.
 Their small propellers are not ideal for large spaces.
 So, when it comes to airflow, tower fans don’t bring that much to the table.

 Pedestals, aka standing fans, occupy a great deal of space due to their large blades.
 Their upper body is wide and circular.
 As for their weight, pedestal fans can sometimes be heavier than tower fans.
 This is again due to their large blades.

 Tower fans are ideal for small spaces because of their build.
-They don’t have giant blades on their heads so they can fit pretty much anywhere.
+They don’t have giant blades, so they can fit pretty much anywhere.
 You can place a tower fan next to your couch or bed and have the thing cool you off with its direct airflow.
 Tower fans are also usually lightweight as compared to pedestal fans.
 So, it’s easier to take them from place to place.
 As a matter of fact, most tower fans come with a designated handle to help you get a firm grip on the machine.